Band manipulation and spin texture in interacting moir\'e helical edges

+To understand the consequence of spin momentum locking on the magnetic texture of each gap we compute the spin densities $\langle s_x(x) \rangle$ and $\langle s_y(x) \rangle$ (see \cite{SM} for definitions).
 When the backscattering interaction dominates (i.e., $K<1/2$ and commensurate), we employ a mean field approach: for each mode $m$ in Eq.~(\ref{Eq:cosine_FT}), we solve for $\theta'(x)$ by minimizing the corresponding cosine term and then use $\theta'(x)=\theta(x)+\frac{Kw}{vQ}\sin(Qx)$ to compute the expectation values of $s_x$ and $s_y$, yielding

 where $\zeta_{m,N}=\pi N-\chi_m/2$ is an unimportant phase factor with arbitrary integer $N$.
 The expressions in Eqs.~(\ref{Eq:s_x}) and (\ref{Eq:s_y}) reduce to a single frequency oscillation \cite{Sun2015} in the limit $2Kw/(vQ)\ll 1$.
-Generically, the SDW states manifest non-sinusoidal oscillations due to the potential in Eq.~\eqref{eqn:pot}.
-As plotted in Figs.~\ref{Fig:SDW}(b) and (c), the value of $w$ controls the spin texture of the time-reversal breaking order in a nontrivial fashion.
+Generically, the spin density wave (SDW) states manifest non-sinusoidal oscillations due to the potential in Eq.~\eqref{eqn:pot}.
+As plotted in Figs.~\ref{Fig:SDW}(b) and (c), the value of $w$ controls the spin texture of the time-reversal breaking order nontrivially, resulting in unusual spin order.
 In particular, the ferromagnetic order at $E=0$ (equivalently $m=0$) can be deformed to a qualitatively different finite-momentum SDW state in the presence of a sufficiently large $w$.

-\textit{Charge ordering pattern. --} The SDW state can also be viewed as a charge density wave state due to the ``spin-momentum locking'' of the helical edge fermions.
-To see this, recall that the density operator is expressed by $\rho=\partial_x\theta/\pi$.
-Employing a semiclassical analysis (valid for $K\ll 1$) by ignoring the quadratic boson terms in Eq.~(\ref{Eq:H_b}), the semiclassical Hamiltonian with $k_F=0$ is given by

-The second term is minimized when $\theta=\pi P/2$ where $P$ is an integer, while the first term modulates $\theta$ in space.
-As a result of this competition, localized charge puddles ($\partial_x\theta/\pi>0$) and hole puddles ($\partial_x\theta/\pi<0$) develop for a sufficiently large $w$.
-A more careful analysis \cite{Chou2018} reveals that the puddles are made of $\pm e/2$ solitons(anti-solitons).
-For $k_F\neq0$, similar conclusions apply except that $\int dx\rho(x)\neq 0$ implies different numbers of electrons and holes.
-Therefore, the spin texture of a SDW state is associated with a charge pattern with electron-like and hole-like localized ``puddles.''
-Within the semiclassical analysis, a smaller $Q$ implies a larger inter-puddle distance.
-The value of $w$ controls the number of solitons (anti-solitons) in each puddle.
-Intuitively, the insulating state might be destroyed when these localized puddles start to hybridize.
-We will discuss and demonstrate the destruction of interacting gaps and the re-emergence of \textit{interacting} Dirac points in the next section.

-\textit{Luther-Emery theory and tunable band structure. --} To go beyond the mean field approximation and semiclassical analysis, we turn to the exact Luther-Emery refermionization mapping at $K=1/4$ \cite{Giamarchi_Book}.
-The interacting bosonized Hamiltonian in Eq.~(\ref{Eq:H_b}) maps to a noninteracting massive fermion Hamiltonian:
+\textit{Luther-Emery theory and tunable band structure. --} To go beyond the mean field approximation, we turn to the exact Luther-Emery refermionization mapping at $K=1/4$ \cite{Giamarchi_Book}.
+The interacting bosonized Hamiltonian in Eq.~(\ref{Eq:H_theta'}) maps to a noninteracting massive fermion Hamiltonian: